SamClassicPatch/SuperProject/README.md

 # Serious Sam Classics Patch

-This fan-made patch for Serious Sam Classics includes a lot of modern enhancements that aren't present in the open-source release, nor in the official Steam patches since 2014.
+This fan-made patch for **Serious Sam Classics** includes lots of enhancements and new functionality for the game client, dedicated servers, tool applications and even gameplay logic.

 This super project gathers everything together under a single solution for proper development.

+> **See [Classics Patch wiki](https://github.com/SamClassicPatch/SuperProject/wiki) for various information about the entire project.**

+> **Want to submit an issue?
+Read [this guide](https://github.com/SamClassicPatch/SuperProject/wiki/How-to-Submit-issue) on how to do it!**

-### Project structure
+## Project structure
 - [`CoreLib`](../../../CoreLib) - library with core functionality that's used by other projects.
 - [`DedicatedServer`](../../../DedicatedServer) - dedicated server application for launching your own classic servers.
 - [`EnginePatches`](../../../EnginePatches) - library with dynamic patches for Serious Engine functions that can be selectively applied to specific modules.